Tolcas/Tolcas/README.md

-Hi, my name is juan Porcile and i'm a Junior web developer.
+## Hi, my name is Juan Porcile and i'm a Junior web developer.
 Usually working on this technologies:

-    HTML
+  - HTML
-    CSS
+  - CSS
-    Bootstrap
+  - Bootstrap
-    JavaScript
+  - JavaScript
-    Python
-    React
+  - React
+  - Python
-    Flask
+  - Flask
-    SqlAlchemy
+  - SqlAlchemy

-I'm also an Electronics Technician, and i've worked in:
+## I'm also an Electronics Technician, and i've worked in:

-    Arduino
+  - Arduino
-    PC hardware
+  - PC HardWare
+## Currently Working On:
+  - 🔭 I’m currently working on a Portfolio(coming soon).

-And also doing LeetCode Algorithms Exercises
+  - 🌱 And also doing LeetCode <ins>**Algorithms**</ins> Exercises

-📫 How to reach me: zavala.juanep@gmail.com
+  - 📫 <ins>**How to reach me:**</ins> zavala.juanep@gmail.com